DrSkippy/Gnacs/README.md

       ],
     ...

-**Include the user, language, and structure options, while specifying that the input data is from Disqus**
+**Include the user, language, and structure (activity connections) options, while specifying that the input data is from Disqus**

     $ cat data/disqus_sample.json | ./gnacs.py -ultz disqus